 A risk assessment must somehow systematically and earnestly model threats and determine, based on an understanding of current safeguards, how foreseeable and impactful those threats are in a given environment.
 But risks that are unacceptably high must be met with a plan for safeguards that would reduce the risks to acceptable levels, and the plan must be acted on.
 When safeguards are in place, they must be monitored and tested to be sure that they are effective.
 If they are not effective, they must be improved.

-If you read the PCI DSS standard and the guidance from the PCI Counsel, you will understand that the counsel does not expect that the controls listed in the standard are sufficient to prevent breaches.
+If you read the PCI DSS standard and the guidance from the PCI Counsel, you will understand that the counsel does not expect that the controls listed in the standard are sufficient to prevent data breaches.
 Rather, the DSS represents, in their words, “a baseline of technical and operational requirements.”
 The risk assessment is meant to help you think through what there is left to be done to reduce risks to an acceptable level.

 So maybe now you are starting to get the picture of what the FTC was talking about in the LifeLock case (and the Wyndham case as well).
 PCI DSS certification is a step in the right direction, but the regulator needs to see that we thought through the harm that could come to others, and we’ve implemented safeguards to be sure those things didn’t happen.